-Top row shows the input data from the raw data records, mean SHmax orienation on a regular grid, and the absolute plate motion direction on a regular grid.
-Bottom row shows the results in terms of the selected search radius as as measure for the stress pattern wavelength, the variance of the mean SHmax orientation at each grid point, and the deviation angle between the mean SHmax orientation and the absolute plate motion direction.
+Top row shows the input data from the raw data records, mean $S{Hmax}$ orienation on a regular grid, and the absolute plate motion direction on the same grid.
+Bottom row shows the results in terms of the selected search radius as as measure for the stress pattern wavelength, the standard deviation of the mean $S{Hmax}$ orientation at each grid point, and the deviation angle between the mean $S{Hmax}$ orientation and the absolute plate motion direction.
+Note, that SHmax data records are assigned to the 52 plates defined in the tectonic model PB2002 of Bird (2003), but absolute plate motion from HS3 NUVEL1A from Grip and Gordon (2002) contains only 15 plates.
+This explains the discrepance in the figure of returned values at grid points for the mean SHmax orientation and absolute plate motion direction.